Repray Tour: Attendance and accessibility

 The performances of all tour stops were all sold out by lottery with 14,000 spectators in Saitama, 5,500 in Saga, 7,000 in Yokohama, and 5,800 in Rifu in attendance on each day.
 One selected day of each stop was screened live and delayed at cinemas in Japan, Hong Kong, Taiwan, and South Korea, and streamed on Beyond Live worldwide.

 All eight shows were broadcast live or delayed on the Japanese subscription channel CS TV Asahi.
-A DVD and Blu-ray of the programs from Days 1 and 2 of the Miyagi performance selected by Hanyu and an audio commentary by Hanyu and Mikiko exploring the show's behind-the-scenes will be released on January 23, 2026.
+A DVD and Blu-ray of the programs from Days 1 and 2 of the Miyagi performance selected by Hanyu and an audio commentary by Hanyu and Mikiko exploring the show's behind-the-scenes was released on January 23, 2026.
+It sold more than 15,000 copies in the first week ranking second on both Oricon's Blu-ray and DVD weekly charts.
 The show was sponsored by Tōwa Pharmaceutical and Phiten, with the first three tour stops being additionally supported by Kosé's skin care brand Sekkisei.